 Advisory fees are billed quarterly in arrears.
 For purposes of fee calculation, unless agreed otherwise, the market value of an account's assets under management is determined on the last business day of each calendar quarter or on the date an account is terminated, as valued in our internal portfolio accounting system (this valuation may differ from a client's custodian valuation).
-We may consent to accommodate clients who prefer a different method of calculating their account value for billing purposes, such as when a client requests that the billing be based on the client's custodian's market value or on an average of each month-end value during the billing period.
+In some cases, when operationally feasible and in our sole discretion, we accommodate clients who prefer a different method of calculating their account value for billing purposes, such as when a client requests that the billing be based on the client's custodian's market value, or on an average of each month-end value during the billing period, or on the end-day market value.

-Fees are adjusted and/or prorated, as applicable, where changes to the account occur mid-billing cycle.
-For example, fees may be adjusted and/or prorated for a client's deposits and/or withdrawals during the billing period.
-Fees may also be adjusted and/or prorated for accounts opened or closed during the corresponding quarter to reflect the number of days in the quarter that the account was under our management.
+Fees are adjusted and prorated, as applicable, where changes to the account occur mid-billing cycle.
+For example, fees are adjusted and/or prorated for clients' deposits and withdrawals during the billing period.
+Fees are also adjusted and/or prorated for accounts opened or closed during the corresponding quarter to reflect the number of days in the quarter that the account was under our management.

-Clients may elect to either be billed directly for advisory fees or authorize us to direct debit the fees from their accounts, provided direct debit is operationally possible by the account custodian.
+Clients can elect to either be billed directly for advisory fees or authorize us to direct debit the fees from their accounts, provided direct debit is operationally possible by the account custodian.
 If direct debit is authorized by a client, we will send the client, only at the client's request, a copy of the fee invoice showing the amount deducted; this amount should also be reflected on the custodian's account statement.
-If direct debit is not authorized by a client, we will send the client or the party designated by the client (such as the account custodian) a fee invoice generally due within twenty calendar days upon receipt.
-Our fee invoice indicates the account's assets under management, the annual fee percentage applied, any adjustment or proration applicable for the corresponding billing period and the total amount of fees due or deducted, as applicable.
+If direct debit is not authorized by a client, we will send the client or the party designated by the client (such as the account custodian, or the client's accountant or consultant) a fee invoice generally due within twenty calendar days upon receipt.
+Our fee invoice indicates the account's assets under management, the annual fee percentage applied, any adjustment or proration applicable for the corresponding billing period, and the total amount of fees due or deducted, as applicable.